gtxaspec/wz_flash-helper/docs/Limitation.md

 - Setting Wi-Fi password by the `setup_openipc_env.sh` script is still quite hassling if it contains single quotes `'`.

-- There is no way to read/write/format UBI partitions on NAND flash yet.
-Bad block management is not supported.
+- There is no way to read/write/format UBI partitions on NAND flash yet, same with bad block management.

 - Currently, creating new profiles with flash configuration on `.json` or `.yaml` files has not been implemented.